Solution Path Algorithm for Twin Multi-class Support Vector Machine: Related Work

-In the last two decades, significant research achievements have been made on TSVM, including least squares TSVM (LSTSVM), weighted TSVM (WTSVM), projection TSVM (PTSVM) etc. In 2009, Kumar et al. \cite{KumarLeast} proposed LSTSVM.
-This method introduces the concept of proximal SVM (PSVM) to the original problem of TSVM, and only needs to consider two linear equations to obtain the result, instead of solving two QPPs with constraints, thus improving the solution speed.
-Based on LSTSVM, many scholars have proposed different improvement methods \cite{TanveerRobust, YXuXLPanZJZhou, deLimaImprovements}.
-To solve the semi-positive definite problem in LSTSVM which only satisfies the empirical risk minimization, Tanveer et al. \cite{TanveerRobust} proposed a robust energy-based LSTSVM which uses the energy model to solve the problem of imbalanced sample data and overcomes the influence of outliers and noise.
-Xu et al. \cite{YXuXLPanZJZhou} applied the prior structure information of the data to LSTSVM, and constructed the structural LSTSVM.
+In the last two decades, significant research achievements have been made on TSVM, including the least squares TSVM (LSTSVM), weighted TSVM (WTSVM), projection TSVM (PTSVM), \etc.

+In 2009, \cite{KumarLeast} have presented LSTSVM, which introduces the concept of proximal SVM (PSVM) to the original problem of TSVM.
+Since only two linear equations are considered to obtain the result, the solution speed is improved a lot instead of solving two QPPs with constraints.
+Based on LSTSVM, many researchers have proposed different improved versions \citep{TanveerRobust, YXuXLPanZJZhou, deLimaImprovements}.
+To solve the semi-positive definite problem in LSTSVM, which only satisfies the empirical risk minimization, \cite{TanveerRobust} have designed a robust energy-based LSTSVM.
+This method uses the energy model to solve the problem of imbalanced sample data and overcomes the influence of outliers and noise. \cite{YXuXLPanZJZhou} have applied the prior structure information of the data to LSTSVM and constructed the structural LSTSVM.
 Due to the inclusion of data distribution information in the module, it has good generalization performance and short time consumption.

-In 2012, Ye et al. \cite{YeWeighted} proposed a WTSVM based on local information to alleviate the problem that similar information between any two data points in the same class cannot be utilized in TSVM.
-To reduce the influence of noise, Li et al. \cite{Li2016Online} proposed a new weighting mechanism based on LSTSVM.
-Xu \cite{XuK-nearest} proposed K-nearest neighbor (KNN)-based weighted multi-class TSVM, where the weight matrix is introduced into the objective function to explore the local information in the class, and two weight vectors are introduced into the constraint condition to find the inter-class information.
-In 2011, Chen et al. \cite{ChenProjection} proposed PTSVM.
-The idea is to find two projection directions, each of which corresponds to a projection direction.
-The algorithm recursively generates multiple projection axes for each class, which overcomes the problem of singular values and improves the performance of the algorithm.
-Furthermore, Xie et al. \cite{XieMulti} proposed multi-view Laplacian TSVM by combining it with semi-supervised learning.
-Tomar et al. \cite{TomarA} proposed the multi-class classification of LSTSVM by extending it to the contract state of multi-class classification.
-Wang et al. \cite{WZY2017} proposed an improved $\nu$-twin bounded SVM, which can effectively avoid the problem of matrix irreversibility in solving dual problems and has strong generalization ability in processing large-scale data sets.
+In 2012, based on local information, \cite{YeWeighted} have proposed a WTSVM to alleviate the problem that similar information between any two data points in the same class cannot be utilized in TSVM.
+To reduce the influence of noise, \cite{Li2016Online} have proposed a new weighting mechanism based on LSTSVM. \cite{XuK-nearest} has developed K-nearest neighbor (KNN)-based weighted multi-class TSVM, where the weight matrix is introduced into the objective function to explore the local information in the class, and two weight vectors are introduced into the constraint condition to find the inter-class information.